14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/UMBRA-Bellwood-Garment-Rack-White-Natural-8.jpg?v=1727659545
   Price: $649.99 NZD
-- [Umbra Ribbon Wall Clock - Black](https://everydayhome.co.nz/products/ribbon-wall-clock-31cm-black): Add a modern, minimalist twist to telling time.
+- [Ribbon Wall Clock - Black](https://everydayhome.co.nz/products/ribbon-wall-clock-31cm-black): Add a modern, minimalist twist to telling time.
 With Ribbon, you get a stylish piece of wall decor and a functional wall clock all-in-one.
 Made with high-quality steel that’s been shaped to resemble overlapping ribbons, Ribbon is an excellent kitchen wall clock, but also makes a great addition to any room in your home or office.
-  Updated: 2025-09-27T06:52:11Z
+  Updated: 2025-10-02T03:38:23Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/UMBRA-Ribbon-Wall-Clock-Black-0.jpg?v=1727659987
-  Price: $109.99 NZD
+  Price: $99.99 NZD
-- [Umbra Ribbon Wall Clock - Steel](https://everydayhome.co.nz/products/ribbon-wall-clock-31cm-steel): Add a modern, minimalist twist to telling time.
+- [Ribbon Wall Clock - Steel](https://everydayhome.co.nz/products/ribbon-wall-clock-31cm-steel): Add a modern, minimalist twist to telling time.
 With Ribbon, you get a stylish piece of wall decor and a functional wall clock all-in-one.
 Made with high-quality steel that’s been shaped to resemble overlapping ribbons, Ribbon is an excellent kitchen wall clock, but also makes a great addition to any room in your home or office.
-  Updated: 2025-09-25T13:30:50Z
+  Updated: 2025-10-02T03:38:23Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/UMBRA-Ribbon-Wall-Clock-Steel-8.jpg?v=1727659533
-  Price: $109.99 NZD
+  Price: $99.99 NZD
-- [Umbra Ribbonwood Wall Clock - Natural](https://everydayhome.co.nz/products/ribbonwood-wall-clock-50-8cm-natural): This gorgeous clock is made from bent beech wood that has been shaped into folded ribbon shapes.
+- [Ribbonwood Wall Clock - Natural](https://everydayhome.co.nz/products/ribbonwood-wall-clock-50-8cm-natural): This gorgeous clock is made from bent beech wood that has been shaped into folded ribbon shapes.
 Its contrasting minute and hour hands make it easy to tell the time.
 Ribbonwood's bent wood is part of a complex process of molding bent plywood.
-  Updated: 2025-09-25T13:43:41Z
+  Updated: 2025-10-02T03:38:24Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/UMBRA-Ribbonwood-Wall-Clock-Natural-4.jpg?v=1727660134
-  Price: $179.99 NZD
+  Price: $99.99 NZD
 - [Umbra Pillar Coat Rack - Black/Walnut](https://everydayhome.co.nz/products/pillar-coat-rack-black-walnut): This multi-functional coat rack boasts a sleek and stylish design that can easily fit into any space.
 With eight hooks for maximum storage, it offers a sophisticated solution for hanging coats and accessories in your home.
   Updated: 2025-09-25T14:08:49Z
   Vendor: UMBRA